Namespace Standard · Draft for Comment

 Parse

-Validate the namespace URI against syntax rules.
+Validate the namespace URI against the syntax rules in §3.3.
 Reject malformed paths before any network request.

 2